louisfaury/ml_rvr_project/README.md

 Plots the different optimal models (according to BICSR and MSE) on the MSE / sparsity graph.

 ## Library gestion
-* Put libsvm source code in libsvm/
+* Put libsvm source code in libsvm/ (and don't forget to compile !)
 * Put sparseBayes source code in sparseBayes/

 ## Online popularity dataset